 “No otherwise qualified individual with a disability shall, on the basis of the disability, be excluded from participation in, be denied the benefits of, or otherwise be subjected to discrimination under “any program or activity which receives or benefits from federal financial assistance”...
 (34 C.F.R.
 104.4(e))

 Who is Eligible under Section 504?

-Students must have a physical or mental impairment which substantially limits one or more major activities or bodily functions; have a record of such impairment; or be regarded of having such an impairment.
+Students must have a physical or mental impairment which substantially limits one or more major activities or bodily functions; have a record of such impairment, or be regarded as having such an impairment.